Skip to main content

 Edit the .c3 file to set your GPU, time limit, and script (a bash script with your execution commands), then deploy with c3 deploy.

-Next steps: Learn about project configuration for all .c3 options, data mounting for working with datasets, artifact output for collecting results, environment for Python dependencies, or browse the marketplace to see available GPUs and pricing.
+Next steps: Learn about project configuration for all .c3 options, data mounting for working with datasets, artifact output for collecting results, environment for Python, Docker, and Bash environment modes, or browse the marketplace to see available GPUs and pricing.